Home » Supplements Needed for a Successful Raw Diet in Cold Climates – and in Today’s World

 3. Iodine

-The further away from the sea, the less iodine is present in the environment.
+This means, the further away you live from the sea, the less iodine is present in the environment, particularly the air and food.
 Therefore, if you do not live near the sea, consider supplementing iodine!
-Fortunately there are functional foods to do so!
+Fortunately, there are functional foods to do so!

 Unfortunately, the iodine shortage in food and the environment is widespread.
 Not to a degree of developing a goiter, but not enough for optimal function.
 This issue has intensified due to the increased use of natural non-iodized salts, like pink Himalayan salt or sea salt.
 There are better ways to go than iodized table salt, though: high-quality seaweed is a natural iodine source, where the iodine is organically bound.
 Make sure the iodine content on your kelp (or other seaweeds) is labeled on the product.